 Here are some benefits of WordPress over Ruby on Rails

 - WordPress comes with tons of pre-built themes and templates.

-- A load of plugins are available.
+- A load of plugins is available.

 - CMS such as WordPress is PHP based, which is a widely accepted programming language.